jonpacker/augur/README.md

 around resolvable values.
 Although it looks a bit like the Promises/A+ model, I purposefully *do not* fully comply to it.

-## how might a partake in your plight?
+## how might one partake in your plight?

 ```javascript
 var augur = require('augur');